-Class and Year Total Amount Outstanding Exclusive of Treasury Securities(1)] Asset Coverage Per Unit(2) Coverage Pref Average Market Value Per Unit(4) Facility 2004 (as of December 31, 2004) \$ 55,500,000 \$ 3,877.62 \$ N/A
+Class and Year Total Amount Outstanding Exclusive of Treasury Securities(1) Asset Coverage Per Unit(2) Involuntary Liquidating Preference Per Unit(3) Average Market Value Per Unit(4) Facility 2004 (as of December 31, 2004) \$ 55,500,000 \$ 3,877.62 \$ N/A

-(1) Total amount of each class of senior securities outstanding at the end of the period presented.

-- (2) The asset coverage ratio for a class of senior securities representing indebtedness is calculated as our consolidated total assets, less all liabilities and indebtedness not represented by senior securities, divided by senior securities representing indebtedness.
+- (1) Total amount of each class of senior securities outstanding at the end of the period presented. - (2) The asset coverage ratio for a class of senior securities representing indebtedness is calculated as our consolidated total assets, less all liabilities and indebtedness not represented by senior securities, divided by senior securities representing indebtedness.
 This asset coverage ratio is multiplied by \$1,000 to determine the Asset Coverage Per Unit. - (3) The amount to which such class of senior security would be entitled upon the involuntary liquidation of the issuer in preference to any security junior to it. - (4) Not applicable, as senior securities are not registered for public trading.

 In addition, in connection with our initial public offering our investment adviser paid to underwriters, on our behalf, an aggregate of \$2,475,000 in additional sales load.
 This amount accrues interest at a variable rate that adjusts quarterly equal to the three-month LIBOR plus 2.00% per annum, compounded quarterly.
-We are obligated to repay this amount, together with accrued interest (a) if during any four calendar quarter period ending on or after the one year anniversary of the closing of the offering, the sum of (i) our aggregate distributions to our stockholders and (ii) our change in net assets (defined as total assets less indebtedness) equals or exceeds 7.0% of our net assets at the beginning of such period (as adjusted for any share issuances or repurchases) or (b) upon our liquidation.
+We are obligated to repay this amount, together with accrued interest upon the occurrence of one or more of the following events on or before October 8, 2007: (a) if during any four calendar quarter period ending on or after October 8, 2005, the sum of (i) our aggregate distributions to our stockholders and (ii) our change in net assets (defined as total assets less indebtedness) equals or exceeds 7.0% of our net assets at the beginning of such period (as adjusted for any share issuances or repurchases) or (b) upon our liquidation.
+If one or more of the above events does not occur on or before October 8, 2007, we will not be obligated to repay this amount.